Neaj-Morshad-101/Learning-Resource-and-Notes/git/essential-commands.md

 stash, git stash pop, git re-base, git merge pull, push -f, checkout, branch, rebase. squash(gitk), log, status, learn these stuff.

+### Git squash / marge all commit into one commit:
+` gitk `
+select the last commit from where you started committing.
+(Not your commit, prev of your first commit) right click -> select reset -> merge option -> ok. then your commit will be removed
+To add your changes. commit and push again git add . / git commit / git push -f :

+### Git rebase
+` git rebase origin/main `
+then if conflict happens, then goland -> Git -> Rebase > Merge [Left is your current brannch, Middle is what you want, right is master]

 ### Amend and Force Push
 git add .
 git commit -s -m "Commit Message" // -s for sign